This Viral Beauty Brand Is Having An Epic Black Friday Deal With Products Up To 50% Off

 The Body Exfoliator

-This triple-exfoliating buffing sugar scrub is formulated to help boost your circulation and instantly smoothes skin, preparing your skin for a perfect self-tan.
-Coconut flower sugar and shell powder work hand in hand to help renew and revitalize skin, volcanic pumice rids skin of dead skin cells to help restore it, and virgin coconut oil helps to soften skin while improving the appearance of stretch marks and cellulite.
+This triple-exfoliating buffing sugar scrub is formulated to help boost your circulation and instantly smooth skin, preparing your skin for a perfect self-tan.
+Coconut flower sugar and shell powder work hand in hand to help renew and revitalize skin, while volcanic pumice rids skin of dead skin cells to help restore it.
+Virgin coconut oil helps to soften skin while improving the appearance of stretch marks and cellulite.

 The Self-Tanner